irmen/Pyro4/docs/source/Tutorial.rst

 This tutorial will explain a couple of basic Pyro concepts, a little bit about the name server, and you'll learn to write a simple Pyro application.
-You'll do this by writing a warehouse system and a stockmarket simulator, that demonstrate some key Pyro techniques.
+You'll do this by writing a warehouse system and a stock market simulator, that demonstrate some key Pyro techniques.

 Warm-up